marneusz/BigDataAnalytics/README.md

 ## Non-functional Requirements
 — The price should be available for the user within half an hour of publishing it in the source API.
-— The dashboard should handle at least 20 concurrent users without noticeable loss of performance.
+— The dashboard should handle at least 20 concurrent users without noticeable loss of performance.
 — Security of shared responsibility model offered by Google Cloud Platform.
-Google is responsible for network, storage, encryption, and physical security.
+Google is responsible for network, storage, encryption, and physical security.
 The team will be responsible for the security of the data pipeline and the application.
 1. Introduction 4
 — Scalability – GCP offers a platform for building data ingestion and processing pipelines to support a wide range of streaming, batch, and near-real-time data sources.
 To ingest data reliably, serverless auto-scaling Google Pub/Sub service was used.
-Additionally, Cloud Dataproc provides a serverless Apache Spark integration for the scalable processing of terabytes of data.
+Additionally, Cloud Dataproc provides a serverless Apache Spark integration for the scalable processing of terabytes of data.
 — Fast recovery without disruption can be achieved by using instance templates for Compute Engines.
 Additionally, Cloud Storage was used for backups